salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 ### Distorted Behavior

-This distortion retrieves a key value at a specific index from its synthetic storage.
+This distortion retrieves a key value at a specific index from its synthetic storage.<hr>
 <a name="storagedocslength-gettermd"></a>

 ## get: Storage.prototype.length [Main]